Florida eviction process? From Florida Landlord Eviction Service:

 Basic Steps in the Florida Eviction Process

-1. Notice to Quit: The landlord provides written notice to the tenant.
-The type and length of notice depend on the reason for eviction.
+1. Notice to Quit: The landlord gives the tenant written notice.
+The type and length of the notice depend on the reason for eviction.

 2. Filing of Eviction Complaint: If the tenant doesn’t remedy the issue or leave the premises, the landlord can file an eviction complaint with the local court.